pymatting/pymatting/benchmarks/README.md

 ```

 If you should be unable to install a specific solver, you can disable it by removing the corresponding line from the list `SOLVER_NAMES` in `pymatting/benchmarks/config.py`.

+For faster debugging, it might be helpful to uncomment `SCALES` in the config file.

 Sometimes it helps to build packages from source instead of binaries: